lilab-bcb/cumulus/docs/cumulus.rst

 	  - "gs://fc-e0000000-0000-0000-0000-000000000000/my_results_dir/my_results"
 	  -
 	* - genome
-	  - A string contains comma-separated genome names. cumulus will read all groups associated with genome names in the list from the hdf5 file.
+	  - A string contains comma-separated genome names.
+Cumulus will read all groups associated with genome names in the list from the hdf5 file.
 If genome is None, all groups will be considered.
 	  - "GRCh38"
 	  -
 	* - cumulus_version
-	  - cumulus version, currently only "0.10.0" is available.
+	  - cumulus version to use.
+Versions available: 0.10.0.
 	  - "0.10.0"
 	  - "0.10.0"
+	* - docker_registry
+	  - Docker registry to use.
+Options:

+	  	- "cumulusprod/" for Docker Hub images;

+	  	- "quay.io/cumulus/" for backup images on Red Hat registry.
+	  - "cumulusprod/"
+	  - "cumulusprod/"
 	* - zones
-	  - Google cloud zones
+	  - Google cloud zones to consider for execution.
 	  - "us-east1-d us-west1-a us-west1-b"
 	  - "us-east1-d us-west1-a us-west1-b"
 	* - num_cpu
-	  - Number of cpus per cumulus job
+	  - Number of CPUs per Cumulus job
 	  - 32
 	  - 64
 	* - memory